BillDietrich/linkcheckerhtml/README.md

 I did:
 * Ran Yeoman to make a Typescript test extension, then copied the entire node_module directory tree from there to linkcheckerhtml directory.
 * Put path to node_module directory tree in vscode-typings.d.ts
-* sudo npm -g install --save node-fetch
-* sudo npm -g install --save abort-controller
+* sudo npm -g install --save got then copy to project node_modules